sakaki91/Arcade.Runtime-Linux/README.md

 >  It's almost finished; it installs and prepares directories and dependencies, but it does NOT perform the adjustments or injections.
 >  I'm a bit slow on this due to health reasons, please be kind.

-Primary dependencies: `bash, wget, zenity, wine, winetricks, lutris`
+Primary dependencies: `bash, wget, git, wine, winetricks`

 ### Getting Started:
 - [[ Setup ]](#setup)